conradhodge/gopherconuk2019/gopherconuk2019.md

 ## Improving Dependencies for Everyone (Aaron Schlesinger @arschles)

 This was a talk about the Athens project, which is a proxy for Go modules.
-We could run an instance of Athens at EMIS tha would allow us to download Go modules when sites such as GitHub go offline.
+We could run an instance of Athens at our organisation that would allow us to download Go modules when sites such as GitHub go offline.
 You could even run a local instance to allow you to download Go modules when working offline.

 https://docs.gomods.io/